org-arl/unet-contrib/unetsocket/c/README.md

 2. Connect to one of the modem via ethernet or wifi.

-3. Open a terminal window and compile `test.c` using :
+3. Open a terminal window and compile `test_unet.c` using :

 ```bash
 make test